In my more than three decades of speaking and leading workshops on Impostor Syndrome, I’ve spoken to an estimated

 - Develop a healthy response to failure and mistake making.
 Henry Ford once said, “Failure is only the opportunity to begin again more intelligently.”
 Instead of beating yourself up for falling short, do what players on the losing sports team do and glean the learning value from the loss and move on reminding yourself, “I’ll get ’em next time.”

 - Right the rules.
 If you’ve been operating under misguided rules like, “I should always know the answer,” or “Never ask for help” start asserting your rights.
 Recognize that you have just as much right as the next person to be wrong, have an off-day, or ask for assistance.

 - Develop a new script.
 Become consciously aware of the conversation going on in your head when you’re in a situation that triggers your Impostor feelings.
-When you start a new job or project for example, instead of thinking for example, “Wait till they find out I have no idea what I’m doing,” try thinking, “Everyone who starts something new feels off-base in the beginning.
+When you start a new job or project instead of thinking for example, “Wait till they find out I have no idea what I’m doing,” try thinking, “Everyone who starts something new feels off-base in the beginning.
 I may not know all the answers but I’m smart enough to find them out.”
 Instead of looking around the room and thinking, “Oh my God everyone here is brilliant…. and I’m not” go with “Wow, everyone here is brilliant – I’m really going to learn a lot!”

 - Visualize success.
 Do what professional athletes do.
 Spend time beforehand picturing yourself making a successful presentation or calmly posing your question in class.
 It sure beats picturing impending disaster and will help with performance-related stress.

 - Reward yourself.
 Break the cycle of continually seeking °© and then dismissing °© validation outside of yourself by learning to pat yourself on the back.